 When Can the Police Search Your Vehicle in Arizona?

 If a police officer pulls you over when driving in Arizona, it does not automatically mean they can search your car.
 The Fourth Amendment of the U.S. Constitution protects you from unlawful searches and seizures, including searches of your vehicle.
-Typically, without a search warrant or your consent, police officers may not search your vehicle.
+In most cases, police officers may not search your vehicle without a search warrant or your consent.

 However, in some cases, police officers do not need a warrant or your consent to perform a legal search.
 But how do you know whether or not a search of your vehicle is legal?
-At Van Norman Law, we want to help you recognize when your rights are being violated during a traffic stop, and what to do when you’re the victim of an illegal car search.
+Here’s how to recognize when your rights are being violated during a traffic stop, and what to do when you’re the victim of an illegal car search.

 When Can Arizona Police Officers Search Your Car?

 A search warrant is a legal document that allows a police officer to legally search a specific piece of property for evidence without the owner’s consent.
 If a police officer has a warrant, they can confiscate any evidence found in your vehicle during a search, as long as that evidence is described in the warrant.